HBartosch/Routya/README.md

 **Routya** is a fast, lightweight message dispatching library built for .NET applications that use the CQRS pattern.
 It provides a flexible way to route requests/responses and notifications to their respective handlers with minimal overhead and high performance.

-> 🚧 Routya is currently in **alpha** — APIs may change as we refine the design and gather feedback.

 ---

 ## ✨ Features